-- Data classification helps to identify which data in your organisation is most sensitive, placing higher value on its vulnerability.
+- Data Classification helps to identify which data in your organization is most sensitive, placing higher value on its vulnerability.
 An example of this would be a customer’s personal financial or health data to which a remote employee would have access.

-- Cloud perimeter security is the process of setting up a firewall around sensitive cloud-based data and apps, limiting which endpoints can access the data as well as the specific data that can be accessed remotely.
+- Cloud Perimeter Security is the process of setting up a firewall around sensitive cloud-based data and apps, limiting which endpoints can access the data as well as limiting the specific data that can be accessed remotely.

 - Sandboxing is another form of endpoint security, where the user’s endpoint operates in a virtual environment that mimics the network, which limits access to sensitive information.